freakwriter/content-ops-starter/content/pages/index.md

         tagline: This is the tagline
         subtitle: For tomorrow or five years from now
         text: >
-          Have a loose sense of what you want a knowledge base to do, or wondering if it could help with a particular problem?
+          Have a sense of what you want a knowledge base to do, or wondering if it could help with a particular problem?
 Let's talk strategy.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image